 Stupid heroes, with their “saving the world” and “not letting Lucifer possess the body of a psychic demon child.”
 I was really rooting for Ava.

-In 2012, Isabelle teamed up with the Soska Sisters for American Mary, where she played a medical student paying off her loans by performing underground body modification surgeries.
+In 2012, Isabelle starred in American Mary as a medical student paying off her loans by performing underground body modification surgeries.
 Mary’s story is a dark one, as she seeks retribution against a man who assaulted her and deals with the fallout from her illegal surgeries, but despite (or maybe because of) the darkness it is often a joy to watch.
 It’s an intriguing look into the world of extreme body mods, and Mary’s brand of revenge fits the persona she grows into as she becomes more confident in her surgical skills: she’s scary as hell, but that lady has style.

 Playing Margot Verger in the dearly departed Hannibal, Isabelle further demonstrated her ability to portray complex women healing from trauma.
 Her would-be heiress is calculating and guarded, but she also wants human connection and someone to trust.
 Like Mary, she seeks revenge against her abuser (in Margot’s case, her brother Mason), and it is just as bloody and satisfying as Mary’s brand of revenge.